Albufeira Travel Guide

 Albufeira, Portugal's most popular holiday resort, has been described as a stretch of 'holiday-land suburbia', spreading from the old town both east and west along the coast, its sandy coves and golden beaches drawing an assorted crowd from retired couples to wild teens, and plenty of families with young children.
 Satellite resort developments provide every imaginable type and grade of accommodation.

-While the chief holiday attraction of Albufeira is its numerous enchanting beaches, most protected by ochre-tinted cliffs, there are some interesting sightseeing possibilities too, like the new Virtual Archaeological Museum, the Municipal Art Gallery and a small museum showcasing Ming ceramics.
+While the chief holiday attraction of Albufeira is its numerous enchanting beaches, most protected by ochre-tinted cliffs, there are some interesting sightseeing possibilities, too, such as the new Virtual Archaeological Museum, the Municipal Art Gallery and a small museum showcasing Ming ceramics.
 Those who venture inland will find a tranquil green countryside to explore, replete with almond, fig, orange and pine trees, where little villages stand timelessly in the sun.

 Shopping